Have fun fishing...

 For jigging this year and in the past 3" Berkly Gulp minnow have worked very good.
 When I jig for walleyes I use Berkly Gulp about eighty percent of the time.
 This stuff really works

 well.
-Sometimes when the fish are slower I cut the tail off and use the
+Sometimes when the fish are

 body with a leech.
 It seems to work.
 I prefer the metallic jig heads over the painted and set my weight as light as I can.